-Tenby - Local Service and Tourism Centre
+Tenby ♣ - Local ♣ Service and Tourism Centre

-- 4.25 Background: Tenby is identified as a local service and tourism centre along with Fishguard/Goodwick, St Clears, Whitland and Narberth (Tier 2 Centres).
-Only Tenby lies in the National Park. - Tenby is superbly located on a peninsula of the south Pembrokeshire 4.26 coast.
-Tenby has an estimated resident population of 4,517.43 Tenby has a special identity in the Park as its only historic walled town and resort, with stunning cliff-top views over fine popular beaches.
+- 4.25 Background: Tenby is identified as a local-service and tourism centre ♣along with Fishguard/Goodwick, St Clears, Whitland and Narberth (Tier 2 Centres).
+Only Tenby lies in the National Park... - 4.26 Tenby is superbly located on a peninsula of the south Pembrokeshire coast.
+Tenby has an estimated resident population of 4,517.43 Tenby has a special identify in the Park as its only historic walled town and resort. with stunning cliff-top views over fine popular beaches.
 Tenby's special character includes important medieval, Georgian and Victorian architecture, the almost complete Town walls, a Conservation Area and 350 listed buildings.
 It has a picturesque working harbour with a constant bustle which visitors often spend time just watching the life of the harbour.
 Tenby's crescent harbour is an iconic Welsh image much used to popularise Wales and its coast.
 It hosts a wide variety of community facilities catering for all ages and tastes and it has a good bus service, a railway station and is located on the National Cycle Network.
 Tenby town centre is the leading retail centre of the Park but a lower order retail centre relative to other retail centres within the region including Carmarthen and Haverfordwest.
 Tenby serves residents, visitors and businesses and a rural hinterland which includes areas outside of the National Park.
-Tenby's visitor experience has been improved with peak season pedestrainisation of the Walled Town and Tenby has become an international centre for major triathlon-style sporting events.
+Tenby's visitor experience has been improved with peak season pedestrainisation pedestrianisation of the Walled Town and Tenby has become an international centre for major triathlon-style sporting events. - 4.27 Issues for Tenby: Tenby has suffered some decline in tourism and with a historically buoyant property market this has led to the loss of hotel accommodation.
+Since the introduction of a policy of protection in earlier Plans unnecessary loss has been averted.
+Protecting against further loss where unjustified remains however an important consideration.
+Tenby continues to be a significant visitor centre ★as highlighted in the Wales Spatial Plan update.
+There has been limited development of affordable housing, and the number of dwellings that are either second homes or holiday accommodation continue to be a concern.
+There are a number of traffic management issues giving concern, particularly congestion during the summer months.
+45 There are amenity concerns about take-away and late night opening in Tenby Town Centre.
+There is a lack of all year round employment opportunities.
+Tenby has a regular rail service.
+There is a need to help Tenby's community prepare for and adapt to coastal change brought about as a result of climate change and sea-level rise, but this should not impair Tenby's potential to act as a Local Service and Tourism Centre-.

-&lt;sup>43 See Scale and Location of Growth Background Paper for more information on how this figure was calculated.
+43 See Scale and Location of Growth Background Paper for more information on how this figure was calculated.